GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_22_Inventory_Manager_Agent.md

 Navigate to the `rscw-agent-solution` in vs code/your IDE <br>

-Here is what the layout should look like if you navigate to the top level demand_planner_agent folder:
+Here is what the layout should look like if you navigate to the top level inventory_manager_agent folder:
 ```
 .
 ├── inventory_manager_agent